Centaur-class aircraft carrier: Hermes (ex-Elephant)

-Elephant was ordered from Vickers-Armstrongs on 12 July 1943, and laid down at Barrow-in-Furness on 21 June 1944.
+Elephant was ordered from Vickers-Armstrongs on 12 July 1943 and laid down at Barrow-in-Furness on 21 June 1944.
 She was renamed as Hermes on 5 November 1945 following the cancellation of the name-ship of the class.
 Construction was protracted due to work on the higher-priority HMAS Melbourne (R21) and major design revisions.
-The ship was launched in 1953 only to undergo full modernization that required partial disassembly and reconstruction; steam catapults, a full 8-degree angled flight deck, a side lift instead of a forward centerline lift, the Comprehensive Display System (CDS), and the Type 984 radar were installed.
+The ship was launched in 1953 only to undergo full modernisation that required partial disassembly and reconstruction; steam catapults, a full 8-degree angled flight deck, a side lift instead of a forward centreline lift, the Comprehensive Display System (CDS), and the Type 984 radar were installed.
 Hermes completed builder's trials on 18 November 1959 and was commissioned on 25 November.

 Hermes was converted into a helicopter assault ship at Portsmouth Dockyard from 1 March 1971 to 14 August 1973; the steam catapults, arrestor gear, CDS, and the Type 984 were removed.
 She was refitted as an ASW carrier in 1977.
 The carrier trialled the Sea Harrier in 1977-1978.
 From May 1980 to 9 May 1981 she was refitted at Portsmouth into a general-purpose carrier operating Sea Harriers, and ASW and air assault helicopters; a 12-degree ski-jump and Ferranti 1600E computer were installed.
-She was flagship of the British taskforce during the Falklands War in 1982.
+She was the flagship of the British task force during the Falklands War in 1982.

-Hermes paid-off for the last time on 22 November 1983 and sold to India after the completion of HMS Ark Royal (R07).
+Hermes paid off for the last time on 22 November 1983 and sold to India after the completion of HMS Ark Royal (R07).
 She was refitted at Devonport Dockyard for a year and then commissioned into the Indian Navy as INS Viraat on 12 May 1987.
 Viraat decommissioned on 6 March 2017, and scrapped starting in 2020.